HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 According to the audit, 83.5% of mobile pages use a JavaScript library or framework with at least one known security vulnerability.

 This is what we call the jQuery effect.
-Remember how we saw that jQuery is used on a whopping 83% of all pages tested by HTTP Archive?
+Remember how we saw that jQuery is used on a whopping 83% of pages?
 Several older versions of jQuery contain known vulnerabilities, which comprises the vast majority of the vulnerabilities this audit checks.

 Of the roughly 5 million or so mobile pages that are tested against, 81% of them contain a vulnerable version of jQuery—a sizeable lead over the second most commonly found vulnerable library—jQuery UI at 15.6%.